f5devcentral/f5-rseries-training/docs/rseries_high_availability.rst

   :align: center
   :scale: 90%

 For planning purposes a single large tenant “SuperVip” spanning all available vCPU's would require 2 out-of-band management IP addresses for each appliance.
-One for the f5OS layer, and one for the tenant itself.
+One for the F5OS platform layer, and one for the tenant itself.
 In-band Self-IP & Virtual addresses are not included in this calculation.

 +------------------------------+----------------------------------+--------------------+
 | **IP Addresses Required**    | **Single Chassis**               | **HA Environment** |